nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 MIT Academy of Engineering, Alandi (D), Pune, India \
 Aug'2018- Current
 * Experience in performing lab experiments (Hardware) on start and delta connections for 3-phase systems, finding characteristics of semiconductor devices ( MOSFET, SCR, TRAIC, IGBT), BJT as a switch and IC-regulated power supply,
-* Experience in performing lab experiments on power electronics- Rectifier Circuits, 1-phase and 3-phase Inverters (Using Simulink), Buck, boost, buck-boost DC-DC converters (Using Simulink)
+* Experience in performing lab experiments on power electronics using MATLAB Simulink- Rectifier Circuits, 1-phase and 3-phase Inverters, Buck, boost and buck-boost DC-DC converters
 * Research on Throttle-less E-bicycle: This research work is focused on automating an E-bicycle using a few sensors
 * Courses taught:
     * Electrical and Electronics engineering